 Gun Lawyers in Milwaukee Explain Your Firearm Rights

-Even a simple misdemeanor conviction for domestic violence can trigger the Lautenberg Amendment, a federal law which prohibits the possession and sale of a firearm to individuals convicted of domestic violence.
-For example, it could be a simple verbal argument the neighbors overhear and call the police.
-There is your lifetime ban on firearms.
-Maybe it was a verbal argument in a parking lot between you and your spouse and someone called it in.
-Lifetime ban on firearms.
+Even a misdemeanor conviction for domestic violence can trigger the Lautenberg Amendment, a federal law that prohibits the possession and sale of a firearm to individuals convicted of domestic violence.
+The law doesn't make exceptions for cases that aren't what most people would consider "violence."
+For example, it could have been nothing more than an argument the neighbors overheard and called the police.
+There is your lifetime ban on firearms!
+Maybe it was an argument in a parking lot between you and your spouse and someone called it in.
+Lifetime ban on firearms!
 Maybe that non-physical altercation took place some twenty years ago.
 Under the law it does not matter.
-These cases can still create problems when applying for a Wisconsin conceal carry permit or buying a gun in Milwaukee or other surrounding areas.
-This firearm ban applies even if the then victim is now your spouse and is perfectly fine with you possessing firearms.
+These cases can still create problems when applying for a Wisconsin concealed carry permit or when buying a gun.
+This firearm ban applies even if the victim is now your spouse and is perfectly fine with you possessing firearms.

-If you or someone you know is being prevented from obtaining a Wisconsin conceal carry permit or buying a gun due to the Lautenberg Amendment there are options.
+If you or someone you know is being prevented from obtaining a Wisconsin concealed carry permit or buying a gun due to the Lautenberg Amendment, there are options.
 It starts with jumping through the hoops of the do-it-yourself appeal system.
-Would you be better served by second amendment laywers in Milwaukee being there?
+Would you be better served by second amendment lawyers representing you?
 Absolutely.
-However, odds are if the Lautenberg amendment is what is causing the problem going through the appeal process will not get you anywhere either, with or without a Milwaukee gun lawyer.
-Instead you may need to be considering how to expunge or amend your case so the magic words holding you back disappear from your criminal background check.
-These are options which need to be discussed with a reputable and highly respected Wisconsin firearms attorney as the process is neither easy nor quick.
+However, odds are that if the Lautenberg amendment is what is causing the problem, then going through the appeal process will not get you anywhere, even with an experienced gun rights lawyer.
+Instead, you'll need to expunge or amend your case so the magic words holding you back disappear from your criminal background check.
+These are options which need to be discussed with an experienced Wisconsin firearms attorney, as the process is neither easy nor quick.

-In most cases, there may be a timeline to appeal or change something from the moment you are put on notice about your ineligibility for firearms or a conceal carry permit in Wisconsin.
-As soon as you’re aware of your ineligibility you should contact our Wisconsin firearms lawyers in Milwaukee for critical, time-sensitive legal advice.
+In most cases, there may be a timeline to appeal or change something.
+The clock starts ticking from the moment you are put on notice about your ineligibility to own firearms or a concealed carry permit in Wisconsin.
+As soon as you’re aware of your ineligibility, you should contact our Wisconsin firearms lawyers for critical, time-sensitive legal advice.

 DISCLAIMER: This article is NOT intended to be legal advice.
 You need to consult with an attorney who can make specific recommendations to fit your circumstance.